diantyapitaloka/Plant-Classification/README.md

 Impact: Demonstrated the ability to handle larger data footprints efficiently, optimizing memory pipelines to prevent Out-Of-Memory (OOM) errors.

+4. High-Threshold Accuracy Benchmarks
+Criterion: Achieved a minimum accuracy threshold of 95% on both the training and validation datasets.

+Impact: Proved model reliability while maintaining a tight generalization gap, ensuring the model does not suffer from underfitting or overfitting.

 Kriteria tambahan yang saya kerjakan sehingga mendapat nilai terbaik:
 1. Mengimplementasikan Callback